onhello-automation/otto/python/README.md

 # Plans
 ## RAG
+- ✅ Support providing some strings of facts in a configuration file.
 - Support providing a folder of documents for context.

 ## Decision Making
-- Use LLM to decide what to do.
+- ✅ Use LLM to decide what to do.
 Start with Ollama + SK.
-Make a generic connector interface so that other options can be used too.
+- Make a generic connector interface so that other options can be used too.

 ## Actions
 ### Teams